escapewindow/mozsf2018/try_staging.md

 Just because some of the tasks run on Try doesn't mean they return useful information.
 For instance, if a pushapk task runs on Try as a dummy task that runs `/bin/true` and is perma-green, we don't necessarily have any assurances that changes to the pushapk task, script, or pool will work when we land our changes in production.

 Ideally, all release task types will give us *some* useful information when we run them, even on Try.
+We should strive for as much useful information as is practical.

+At the end of this phase, releng and other teams should be able to fully test staging releases on Try, with the caveat that only a single staging release per product can run at a time.

 #### pushapk